groonga/groonga/doc/source/reference/commands/column_list.rst

 The generator expression in :doc:`../grn_expr/script_syntax`.

-This is not an empty string only when the column is a :ref:`generated- column`.
+This is not an empty string only when the column is a :ref:`generated-column`.
 This is an empty string otherwise.

 See also
 --------